 - Completed documents – As major project milestones are met, reports will be posted to this website for downloading in the Completed Documents section below.

-10/28/2013 - The Federal Highway Administration has made its final National Register eligibility determinations for historic highway bridges in Louisiana and the State Historic Preservation Office has concurred with those determinations.
-The National Register Eligibility Determination Report for Louisiana’s Pre-1971 Highway Bridges is now available for download in PDF format in the Completed Documents section below.
-This report is the culmination of the public meetings, research, field survey, and evaluation efforts that have been ongoing since 2012.
+10/28/2013 - The Federal Highway Administration made its final National Register eligibility determinations for historic highway bridges in Louisiana and the State Historic Preservation Office concurred with those determinations.
+The National Register Eligibility Determination Report for Louisiana’s Pre-1971 Highway Bridges is available for download in PDF format in the Completed Documents section below.
 The report includes an explanation of how the significance of eligible bridges was determined, and presents the final National Register eligibility determinations.

 Have questions or need more information?